William Craig1,2

 b. circa 1665, d. circa 1697

-Martha Brown was born circa 1665 in Burlington Co., New Jersey.
+Martha Brown was born circa 1665 in Burlington County, New Jersey.
 She married John Hampton, son of Rev. Thomas Hampton, on 3 March 1686/87 in Shrewsbury, New Jersey.
 Martha Brown died circa 1697 in New Jersey.

 Children of Martha Brown and John Hampton